-preposition + -ing (object)
+verb + preposition + -ing (object)

-about going to America.
+We talked about going to America.

-for not telling the truth.
+You must apologise for not telling the truth.

-about

 Some more verbs with this structure:

 succeed (in) Have you succeeded in finding a job yet? insist (on) They insisted on paying for the meal. think (of) I'm thinking of buying a house. dream (of) I wouldn't dream of asking them for money. approve (of) He doesn't approve of swearing. decide (against) We have decided against moving to London. feel (like) Do you feel like going out tonight? look forward (to) I'm looking forward to meeting her.